-Below are the various surgical scar revising techniques.
+Mentioned below are the various surgical scar revision techniques.

 It is the most commonly used scar revision technique.
-With this technique, surgeons can redirect scar into a better position with the skin folds and the place where the skin tension is minimum.
+With this technique, surgeons can redirect scar into a better position where the skin tension is minimum.
 Short scars are lengthened with this technique if needed.

 This process involves the removal of skin in order to create a more acceptable scar.
-While performing the procedure it involves the same techniques as the Z-plasty which includes skin tension, anatomy, tissue movement, suturing technique.
+While performing the procedure it involves the same techniques as the Z-plasty which includes skin tension, anatomy, tissue movement and suturing technique.

-This technique is commonly used to level and smooth the texture of a scarred surface and make it even with skin.
-It improves scar by grafts and flaps in order to blend it with the surrounding.
+This technique is commonly used to level and smooth out the texture of a scarred surface and makes it even with skin.
+It improves the scar by grafts and flaps in order to blend it with the surrounding.